-Note: The change instance will instead be a change resource in later versions.
+Note: The buildbot.changes.changes.Change instance will instead be a change resource in later versions.

 The following methods are available for subclasses to queue new builds.
 Each creates a new buildset with a build request for each builder.

 addBuildsetForSourceStamps (self, sourcestamps=[], waited_for=False, reason=", external_idstring=None, properties=None, builderNames=None)